 EU lawmakers extend airline slot relief through summer

-The new measures approved on Thursday allow airlines to relinquish temporarily up to 50per cent of their slots in the summer season beginning on March 28 and use as little as half of those they retain without any permanent loss of access.
+The new measures approved on Thursday allow airlines to relinquish temporarily up to 50 per cent of their slots in the summer season beginning on Mar 28 and use as little as half of those they retain without any permanent loss of access.

 The suspension of slot rules has become a divisive subject, with low-cost carriers Ryanair and Wizz Air protesting that it thwarts their growth plans.